mmbman/Katagiri/summaries.md

 ### [Blue Cliff Record, Case 25: The Hermit of Lotus Flower Peak Holds Up His Staff – Talk 2](1981-11-22-Blue-Cliff-Record-Case-25-Talk-2)
 #### November 22, 1981 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi discusses the pointer to this case.
 What is our potential?
 What is the rhythm of life?
 What does it mean to be a “smoked dry fish,” and how can we avoid it?
 Should we look for a “flashy” enlightenment?
 Should we become a Zen bank robber?
 Also: How to cook puffer fish.
 How to lose money in San Francisco.
-And: Wherever you may go, you can feel pain.
+And: wherever you may go, you can feel pain.

 ---